hapax/hapax.github.io/assets/chuzenji.md

 </figure>

 There are various unmarked doors, all locked.
-I pick a door at random and knock hard; no answer.
+I pick a door at random and knock quietly; nothing.
+I knock harder.

 #### The lesser shrine<a id="sec-2" name="sec-2"></a>